 Visitors to the forest can enjoy several kilometres of bushwalking, mountain bike riding and horse riding tracks or visit the nearby Brisbane Botanic Gardens Mt Coot-tha.

-You can read about the:
+You can read about and download the maps for:

 View the Mt Coot-tha Reserve photo gallery as a slideshow, or view the photos individually as part of Council's Flickr account.